bouwe77/temba/README.md

 ## Response body interception

-To change the response body of a `GET` request, configure a `responseBodyInterceptor`, and return the updated response body:
+To change the response body of a `GET` request, before it's being sent to the client, configure a `responseBodyInterceptor`, and return the updated response body:

 ```js
 const config = {